data-forge/data-forge-js/README.md

 ## Selector

-A selector is a user-defined function (usually anonymous) that is passed to Data-Forge functions to select values per row or per value.
-Selectors are used to instruct Data-Forge on which part of the data they should work with.
+A *selector* is a user-defined function (usually anonymous) that is passed to Data-Forge functions to select values per row or per value.
+Selectors are used to instruct Data-Forge on which part of the data to work on.

 For example say you have a row that looks as follows: